 Referral rate = (total number of signups in a time period/total number of original people contacted)

 If this is above 100 percent, then you are seeing referrals.

 With this smoke test, you aren't testing conversion rate but referral rate.
 Has anyone referred the product despite being told that it's not to be shared?

 To the extent possible, it's also worth noting who is being referred.
 This provides additional insight on the ideal target profile for that product idea.
 These referrals should ideally be interviewed to discover more about them.

-Interpretation is framed by how you originally formulated the experiment, i.e., what is the cutoff value for the referral rate in order to make a go/no-go decision?
-Also, be clear on exactly who you count, both in the original and referred group.
+Interpretation is framed by how you originally formulated the experiment (i.e., what is the cutoff value for the referral rate required to make a go/no-go decision?).
+Also, be clear on exactly who you count, both in the original and referred groups.
 For example, immediate family like your mom doesn't count (as well as anyone she refers) unless she really is representative of your target market.

 - Confirmation bias: The interviewer can be prompted to sell their vision in case the interviewee's vision differs drastically.
 The interviewee feels compelled out of sympathy to adjust answers to the interviewer’s expectations.

 - It’s only hard [to market an idea] if your idea or product isn’t loved. - @simonelucidi87